angelinayyang/angelinayyang.github.io/content/post/adv/index.md

 I discussed with Mr. Dubick, and he suggested some alternative temperature sensors, including digital sensors, thermocouple, and thin-film RTD (PT1000).
 These solutions offer higher-precision measurements but are typically more expensive and harder to integrate into wearable technology.
 I looked into PT resistance temperature detectors (RTD), which reliably correlate the resistance of platinum with measured temperature.
 I read [online](https://www.dwyeromega.com/en-us/resources/rtd-pt100-vs-pt1000) that the PT100 is better suited for 3-4 wire configurations, and unwanted resistance from lead wires and connectors will have a larger distorting effect on overall resistance measurements.
 On the other hand, PT1000 has a much greater resistance, meaning that it's less vulnerable to resistance distortion.

-### 10/06/25
+### 10/06/25-10/07/25

 Today, I wrote up the [Bill of Materials](https://angelinayyang.github.io/p/nerve-conduction-study-temperature-monitoring-sleeve/#bill-of-materials-bom) for this project.
+Afterwards, I communicated with Mr. Dubick and purchased two preliminary PT1000 RTDS.

+### 10/09/25

+Today, I designed a detailed schematic of my design, which includes 1 ADG1408 8-1 multiplexer, 1 ADS1261 Analog-to-Digital converter, and the main MCU.
+You can access the abstracted text version of the schematic [here](https://angelinayyang.github.io/p/nerve-conduction-study-temperature-monitoring-sleeve/#proof-of-concept).